The homebuyer and Guidance Residential agree to be co-owners in the property.

 Over the course of the loan, the homebuyer repays the debt in full.

-Watch a video on the topic
+Watch videos on the topic

 What is the difference between Guidance's Shariah-compliant home financing and a conventional mortgage?